xiv-desu/xiv-desu.github.io/content/draft/new-ex.md

 They usually are extremely powerful debuffs but, apart from [tank swaps][tankbusters], are usually very short-lived.

 As an example, a prototypical light party stack mechanic begins by placing stack markers over both healers.
-The players must stack with the helaers to spread the damage out and allow the healers to survive the attack.
+The players must stack with the healers to spread the damage out and allow the healers to survive the attack.
 Any player hit by the attack, however, will receive a debuff matching the type of the attack, say, Magic Vulnerability Up.

 Thus, if a player is hit by both attacks at the same time,